 If someone is always near the maximum of their available credit, that’s also a negative.
 A lender does not want to think you are just one financial crisis away from going bankrupt.
-If you cannot keep your utilization rate low, how can you afford to take on new credit in the soon future?
+If you cannot keep your utilization rate low, how can you afford to take on new credit?

-The goal is to make lenders believe you are able to handle more credit.
+The goal is to make lenders believe you can handle more credit.
 It is a game between the borrower and lender, as both are searching for common ground.
 By sticking to around 20% credit utilization, you are proving to be a trusted borrower.
 You can let it reach 30% or even 35% some months, but 20% should be your target.

 - Do not underestimate credit utilization!

-You can see a big change in your FICO score in either direction, depending on how much of your available credit you use.
-We will use an example below to illustrate just how powerful your use rate is on your credit rating.
+You can see a significant change in your FICO score in either direction, depending on how much of your available credit you use.
+We will use an example below to illustrate how powerful your use rate is on your credit rating.

 Find Another “Rainy Day Fund”

-Now that you are taking your credit serious, it’s important to transition away from the idea of using it as a “rainy day fund” of any kind.
-Relying on your credit in emergency situations will just lead you to bigger problems down the road.
+Now that you are taking your credit seriously, it’s important to transition away from the idea of using it as a “rainy day fund” of any kind.
+Relying on your credit in emergencies will just lead you to more significant problems down the road.
 In fact, it is often the ‘nail in the coffin’ that crushes the credit score of an on-the-fence borrower.

-If you “must” then it’s acceptable to use credit to help you out in an emergency.
+If you “must,” then it’s acceptable to use credit to help you out in an emergency.
 But, you should always try to save money on the side for this reason.
-If you are paying back a big amount of debt, but your payments are large, maybe you can save a little on the side.
+If you are paying back a significant amount of debt, but your payments are large, maybe you can save a little on the side.
 The lesser effect on your debt repayment is negligible.

-Plus, you should aware yourself on the effects of tapping your credit.
-As illustrated, your credit score will see a big change from the difference in use rates.
+Plus, you should be aware of the effects of tapping your credit.
+As illustrated, your credit score will see a significant change from the difference in use rates.
 Your lowered credit score will make it harder to get approved anywhere else.
 If you need to dig another hole before getting out from below, you will just end up paying even more.
 Then, you will find yourself consolidating your debts at a “competitive” rate.